awsdocs/amazon-cloudfront-developer-guide/doc_source/popular-objects-report.md

 ## Downloading Data in CSV Format<a name="popular-objects-csv"></a>

 You can download the Popular Objects report in CSV format\.
-This section explains how to download the report and describes the values in the report\.
+This section explains how to download the report and describes the values in the report\.<a name="popular-objects-csv-procedure"></a>

 **To download the Popular Objects report in CSV format**